 Amber Shanahan has been with Extension Youth Development since 2012.
 Her research is focused on staff development within a youth development context through the development, delivery and evaluation of cohort training models that support staff.
-She shares YD supervisory and leadership research and best practices through the Leadership Matters course.
+She shares YD supervisory and leadership research and best practices through the Strengthening Youth Work Supervision course.
 She also leads the 4-H Youth Teaching Youth program, developing cross-age teaching programs and curricula that support social and emotional learning.

 Before joining Minnesota Extension, Amber worked with youth outdoor education programming at the Chill Foundation in Chicago and Vermont, and with the Aspen Youth Experience in Colorado.